 Federal Direct Loans

 Loans for undergraduate students will be disbursed in two equal instalments and graduate/professionals will be paid in three equal instalments.
-From each disbursement we will immediately pay 50% of undergraduate tuition fees, and a third of postgraduate tuition fees.
+From each disbursement we will immediately pay half of the undergraduate tuition fees, and a third of postgraduate tuition fees.
 The remaining balance on each disbursement, if any, will be directly deposited into your UK bank account.

 Before your disbursement, we will send an email outlining the information of your payment, and when it is likely to go through.
 Once the payment has been made, we will then send you another email with the details of your disbursement, showing the GBP amount allocated to your tuition fees, and paid to you for your living expenses.
 Your tuition fee payments will not show on your student record immediately as they take longer to process; however, the Finance Office are aware of these payments so will not contact you directly for the tuition fees.